International Student Scholarships

 Sylvia and Joseph Slifka Israeli Coexistence Scholarship

-This scholarship is awarded to two Israeli citizens; one Arab and one Jewish.
-These students, along with the two recipients of the Malkin Israeli Endowed Scholarship, bring reality and personal commitment to the campus discussion of peaceful coexistence in Israel and in the world in general.
+This scholarship is awarded to two students: one Arab and one Jewish, both who live in Israel.
+Slifka scholarship recipients bring reality and personal commitment to the campus discussion of peaceful coexistence in Israel and in the world in general.

 - Affordability